Safety Filters for Black-Box Dynamical Systems by Learning Discriminating Hyperplanes: Experiments

 \textbf{1.
 Moore-Greitzer jet engine} (Oracle DH vs. SL-DH, Figure \ref{fig:exp1}(a)): The dynamics of this system is provided in \citet{xue2023reach} ($n$=2, $m$=1), in which the maximal control invariant set of the target constraint set $X=\{x|\sqrt{x_1^2 + x_2^2} \le 0.5\}$ is computed by the discounted infinite-horizon HJ reachability formulation.
 The noticeable feature of this value function is that it is flat and zero everywhere inside the verified invariant set $S$.
 Thus, the safety constraint cannot be obtained from the value function, where the DH can be of great use. $\uref$ is designed to stabilize to the origin, which can exit $S$ and violate safety.
 We use the computed $S$ to train the SL-DH, and compare the closed-loop trajectories under (a) $\uref$, and safety filters based on (b) the Oracle DH, and (c) the SL-DH.
 The SL-DH safety filter closely approximates the Oracle DH safety filter.

 \textbf{2.
 Inverted Pendulum} (CBF vs. SL-DH, Figure \ref{fig:exp1}(b)): The reference controller $\uref$ bounces between extreme torques and turns into a stabilizing controller after 12s.
 It easily exits the target angle region $X\!=\!\{x|\;|\theta|\!<\!0.3\}$.
 A level set of a quadratic Lyapunov function in $X$ is chosen as $S$.
 A CBF $h$ is also derived from this Lyapunov function.
 The dynamics of this system and $\uref, S, h$ are detailed in \citet{Wabersich2023}.
 Both CBF and SL-DH filters successfully maintain the system within the safe set while intervening $\uref$ smoothly before the trajectory hits the boundary.
+This demonstrates how SL-DH is able to achieve similar behavior to CBF without utilization of known system dynamics, assuming access to the safe set beforehand.

 \textbf{3.
 Kinematic Vehicle} (Effect of $\Delta t$ on SL-DH, Figure \ref{fig:exp1}(c, d)): The state of the vehicle consists of x and y position, heading, and velocity, while the input consists of the yaw rate and acceleration ($n$=4, $m$=2).
 The reference controller is a feedback controller designed to navigate to a goal point.
 The control invariant set and the CBF is hand-designed to avoid entering an unsafe region centered at the origin.
 More details are available in Appendix.
-We train SL-QP with multiple lookahead times: $\Delta t =0.1, 0.5, 1$.
+We train SL-DH with multiple lookahead times: $\Delta t =0.1, 0.5, 1$.
 While $\uref$ passes through the unsafe region, safety filters based on SL-DH and CBF are able to prevent the vehicle from entering it.
 A lower lookahead time leads to a less restrictive but more myopic intervention of the filter, resulting in trajectories approaching closer to the unsafe region.
 With a larger lookahead time, the safety filter is more preemptive with respect to the boundary.
 We also note that a higher lookahead time can be beneficial for the learning in that the resulting DH varies more smoothly with respect to state.
 However, an excessively high value can result in the safety filter to be overly conservative.